-Turkey enchiladas are a family friendly dinner recipe that’s easy to make, and packed with Mexican flavors.
+These leftover turkey enchiladas are a family friendly dinner recipe that’s easy to make, and packed with Mexican flavors.
 I use leftover turkey, but any leftovers will do; cooked chicken, beef and leftover pork work just as well.

-These easy, cheesy turkey enchiladas work equally well with chicken, beef or pork.
-Yay for leftover Thanksgiving, Christmas or Easter turkey though!
-By day three, no one wants to eat anything close to straight turkey.
-Bathed in enchilada sauce and lots of cheese, cheesy turkey enchiladas make the perfect turkey leftovers dish, without any trace of “leftover-ness”.
+I never make turkey unless it’s a holiday, so yay for leftover Thanksgiving, Christmas or Easter turkey !
+But day three, no one wants to eat anything close to straight turkey.
+Bathed in enchilada sauce and lots of cheese, these easy cheesy turkey enchiladas make the perfect turkey leftovers dish, without any trace of “leftover-ness”.
 (This post was originally published on November 28th, 2014 and has been updated.
 As an Amazon Affiliate, I earn commission on qualifying purchases.)

 I used canned enchilada sauce with a medium spice, and a combination of jack and cheddar cheeses, but you can certainly use a milder or hotter sauce depending on your family’s preference.
 The filling is simple, with just shredded turkey, cheese and a cup of onions.